-If someone were to ask me what you should consider before getting your next pet, I’d say that you should definitely think about monkeys.
+If someone were to ask me what I should consider before getting my next pet, I’d say that you should definitely think about monkeys.
 These adorable creatures can be great pets as long as they’re taken care of properly.
 If you’re thinking of getting a monkey, this article will help you learn all that there is to know about them.
 We’ll even include a list of the best pet monkey to buy so that you can get the perfect one for your needs.

 Monkeys are social animals and therefore make the best pets when part of a matched, compatible pair.
 Different species of monkeys need different types of care, space, food and in some cases, even play things.
 It’s very important to fully research which type of monkey you will be adopting so that you can provide for its special needs.
 Monkeys like humans are social animals and therefore need large amounts of quality and frequent social interaction.
 A pet monkey that is not showered with enough time and attention and love could lead to such an animal developing some unusual behavioral issues like screaming, biting, and destroying things all in the bid to get your attention.

 Challenges of Keeping Money as a Pet